alexlux58/2024_2025_Notes/Linux+ Notes.md

     - **SIGCONT (19)**: Continue signal.
 Sent to a process to resume it.
     - **SIGUSR1 (30)**: User-defined signal 1.
     - **SIGUSR2 (31)**: User-defined signal 2.

+- **KILLALL**: Kill processes by name.

+  - **example**: killall -u user1: Kill all processes owned by user1.
+  - **example**: killall -r process1: Kill all processes with the name process1.
+  - **example**: killall -s signal process1: Send a signal to all processes with the name process1.

     - **sleep**: Pause for a specified amount of time.
     - **Commands**: